JuliaLabs/Cassette.jl/docs/design.md

 - ...enable Julia programmers to rapidly prototype new language features without having to modify Julia's internal structure.
 - ...inject additional computations alongside the program's original computations, like computing numerical derivatives.
-This application is paramount to the solving problems in optimization and machine learning.
+This application is paramount to solving problems in optimization and machine learning.
 - ...translate programs to run on specialized hardware, potentially resulting in speed-ups over the original program's target hardware.